softwarelanguageslab/monarch/analyses/simpleactor/scripts/visualizer/README.md

 average, median, 25th-percentile and 75th-percentile of that component's per-iteration branching factor, plus the average wall-clock time per iteration in milliseconds.
 Clicking a column header sorts the table by that column and clicking it again reverses the order.
+An "Export CSV" button writes the table, as currently displayed, to a file.
 Double-clicking a row opens a live line graph of the branching factor per iteration.

 ## Installation